 Other Considerations for Ethical Spices

 The spice trade has always depended on exploiting and colonizing the regions where spices grow.
-Most of our spices come from places that are primarily native to BIPOC.
-However, only a small percentage of spice companies are owned and run by BIPOC.
+Most of our spices come from places that are primarily native to the Global Majority: Black, Indigenous and People of Color.
+However, only a small percentage of spice companies are BIPOC-owned and run.
 Today, most farmers are still exploited by large corporations for their products.

 If you’re just getting into sustainable spices, you’ll notice that most ethical spice companies don’t have extensive offerings.
 It’s more challenging to import sustainable spices so ethical brands often work with one specific region.